RedisLabs/redisraft/docs/Deployment.md

 *Default*: 1000

+### `connection-timeout`

+The number of milliseconds the cluster will wait for connections to other nodes to succeed before timing out.

+*Defaults*: 3000

+### `join-timeout`

+The number of seconds the node will continue to try and connect to the cluster using the provided and discovered nodes, looping through them until a connection is made, or the timeout is reached.

+*Defaults*: 120

 ### `reconnect-interval`

 The number of milliseconds to wait to reconnect to a node when a node connection attempt fails.